-A few places of note at Cox's Bazar that you really shouldn't miss
+A few places of Cox's Bazar that you really shouldn't miss

 It will be near impossible to find anyone who hasn't heard of Cox’s Bazar as it is one of the most lucrative travel destinations of Bangladesh.
 Not only in our country but Cox’s Bazar has also expanded its popularity beyond the borders of Bangladesh as one of the longest sea beaches in the world.

 Previously, Cox’s Bazar was known as Palongki.
 The new name was derived from Hiram Cox, who was an officer of the East India Company.
 As a Superintendent of Palongki outpost, he did some mentionable work in refugee rehabilitation.
 To commemorate his deeds, the entire place was renamed as Cox’s Bazaar.